 “What DIY gift idea can I crank out 20 of in less than two hours that will still make each recipient feel like my blood, sweat and creativity was poured into it?
 Oh, and I’ve inevitably indulged in a little Black Friday “self care,” so it needs to cost like a dollar per item.”

 Well, those budget-friendly, lickity-split, love-imbued DIY Christmas gift ideas don’t come around all the time.
-(Take it from a girl who spends most Christmas Eves working on the not-so-speedy DIY gift that still isn’t finished.)
+(Take it from a girl who spends most Christmas Eves working on not-so-speedy crochet gifts that still aren’t finished.)

 But today, all that changes!
 This potato stamp project is fast, inexpensive and fun to do with kids.
 These towels make perfect DIY Christmas gift idea for teachers, neighbors or co-workers.
 (In fact, I brought one to a party as a hostess gift this weekend.)